-In 2022 we received and analysed bulk milk samples from 503 farms.
+In 2023 we received and analysed bulk milk samples from 525 farms.
 All samples were negative for BTV antibodies.
 The virus has not been detected in Norway since 2009 (7), i.e. the population of dairy cattle has no antibodies against BTV.

-The first midges were caught in late April (25.04.2022) and the last in the first half of November (10.11.2022).
-No Culicoides were found in catches after 10.11.2022 (fig 2.).
-A total of 18,532 Culicoides were caught during the surveillance period, which gives an average of 399 per catch (0 - 4092).
-The dominating species in the trappings from 2022 belongs to the C. obsoletus complex, more than 85% of the caught midges belongs to this complex.
+The first midges were caught in late April (25.04.2023) and the last at the end of October (28.10.2023, fig 2.).
+A total of 45,233 Culicoides were caught during the surveillance period, which gives an average of 545 per catch (0 - 13,680).
+The dominating species in the trappings from 2023 belongs to the C. obsoletus complex, more than 95% of the caught midges belongs to this complex.

-The results from the 2022 vector surveillance is comparable with results from earlier periods with BTV vector surveillance (2007-2009), both when it comes to when the midges start and end their activity and the composition of species complexes and other Culicoides species.
+The results from the 2023 vector surveillance is comparable with results from earlier periods with BTV vector surveillance (2007-2009, 2022), both when it comes to when the midges start and end their activity and the composition of species complexes and other Culicoides species.

-Figure 2: Maximum number of Culicoides captured per trap and month in the vector season in 2022.
+Figure 2: Maximum number of Culicoides captured per trap and month in the vector season in 2023.

 The most likely method of bluetongue introduction to Norway would be either by import of infected animals or by airborne transfer of infected Culicoides (8).
 Imports of ruminants from EU countries not free from bluetongue, and all imports from countries outside EU, will be tested for the disease.
 The number of imported animals from either of these areas are very low or zero most years.
-The topography in Norway with hills and valleys makes it difficult for long distance transfer of Culicoides from one local area to another and there are relatively few ruminants per area compared to the rest of Europe, which makes it less likely for a widespread of the agent if BTV should be reintroduced.
+The topography in Norway with hills and valleys makes it difficult for long distance transfer of Culicoides from one local area to another and there are relatively few ruminants per area compared to the rest of Europe, which makes it less likely for a wide spread of the agent if BTV should be reintroduced.